First Impressions of the Framework Laptop [blog]

 Power/Fingerprint Button is Crooked

-This sticker on the power button is crooked as if it were sloppily applied by hand.
+The power button is backlit by LED.
+A sticker, matching the chrome color of the chassis is on top of it, but very crooked as if it were sloppily applied by hand.

-You personally might not find this a very big issue.
-I make the argument that, itemized, this key cover is $99.
-At this price point it’s honestly feels like a bummer to look at every time you open the laptop.
+You might not find this a very big issue.
+I argue that, itemized, this key cover is $99.
+At this price point it’s really a bummer to look at.

 crooked sticker

-The effect of its crookedness is more pronounced when the laptop is on and the button is backlit.
+The noticeable effect of its crookedness is exacerbated when the laptop is on and the button is backlit.
+It’s there, a bright reminder to me every time I turn on this laptop of poor quality and workmanship.

 bezel-wires